temmy222/tough_refactor/README.md

 ## Description

 These sets of scripts help to make plots from TOUGH softwares (TOUGH3, TMVOC and TOUGHREACT).
 The scripts can make 2D plots, single plots, multi plots ready for publications.
-The advantage of these scripts is the ease of usage and manipulation for specifc needs.
+The advantage of these scripts is the ease of usage and manipulation for specific needs.

 #### Technologies